rshaikh95/datasci_4_web_viz/README.md

 Visualization loaded using python and shiny package Contents and md file in folder

+The python and shiny for r code were very similar so it was easy acquiring the visual through python and shiny.
+Installing the shiny package was easy through google shell and I had no errors.
+Cloning to github was a familiar process done before.
+I prefer this way out of the three for loading the visualization.

 ### 3. MatPlotlib Python Flask App
 Visualization loaded using python and flask